-Enlightened by the work of Mikolov et al. [33], we have found an efficient approach that adopts negative sampling technique to approximate the conditional probability functions, i.e. Equation (8), (9), (10) and (12), by being transformed to binary classification problems shown as the subsequent equations respectively,
+Enlightened by the work of Mikolov et al. [Mikolov et al. 2013], we have found an efficient approach that adopts negative sampling technique to approximate the conditional probability functions, i.e. Equation (8), (9), (10) and (12), by being transformed to binary classification problems shown as the subsequent equations respectively,